grafos-ml/frappe/doc/src/tutorial.rst

     user1 = numpy.array([  0.2,   2.2,   0.4])
     numpy.dot(user1, item1) #17.44

-Here the user and item are represented in a 3-dimensional latent space and the utility score of user1 liking item1 is 17.44.
+Here the user and the item are represented in a 3-dimensional latent space and the utility score of user1 liking item1 is 17.44.
 The scores do not mean a lot by themselves in isolation, but we can tell if the user would like item1 more than item2 (higher score means bigger utility, more "me like this").

-Because we want to compute a score for all the items, we multiply user vector with an item matrix (bunch of vectors).
+Because we want to compute scores for all the items, we multiply user vector with an item matrix (bunch of vectors).
 As an output we get a vector of length the same as the number of items.